omarpr/hadoop_install/README.md

 ## About hadoop_install.sh

 This script is designed to install a Hadoop DFS, YARN and MapReduce **CentOS** cluster with 5 nodes (one of them master).
-This script was done by Pablo Rebollo (from the University of Puerto Rico) and was modified by me to add extra configuration required to use YARN and MapReduce.
+This script was done by Pablo Rebollo (from the University of Puerto Rico) and was modified by me to add an extra configuration required to use YARN and MapReduce.

 ## Installation

-To be able to use this script, the first thing that must be done is cloning this repository.
+To use this script, the first step is to clone this repository.

 ```
 git clone https://github.com/omarpr/hadoop_install